 What does tenant insurance cover?

-A tenant insurance policy should cover these three things, at the very minimum:
+A basic tenant insurance policy should cover these three things, at the very minimum:

 - Personal liability